aasisvinayak/flymyshop/README.md

 - Newsletter support (Integrated MailChimp)
 - Multi-currency support

+## Official Documentation

+Documentation for the FlyMyShop can be found on the [official website](https://flymyshop.com/docs/).

 # Features

 - Add custom shop themes
-- Add plugins to extend the features (See master branch - v0.0.1 does not offer support for plugins)
+- Add plugins to extend the features
 - OS independent
 - Laravel based